HPEDevCom/redfishdocs/docs/redfishClients/python-redfish-library/clientQuickStart.md

   {% /tab %}
   {% /tabs %}
-A full description of the Response Object is available in the [reference documentation](/docs/redfishclients/python-redfish-library/3.2/python-library-reference{{process.env.LATEST_PYTHON_LIBRARY_VERSION}}/#redfishrestcontainers) section.
+A full description of the Response Object is available in the
+{% link-internal href=concat("/docs/redfishclients/python-redfish-library/3.2/python-library-reference", $env.PUBLIC_LATEST_PYTHON_LIBRARY_VERSION, "#redfishrestcontainers") %} reference documentation {% /link-internal %}
+section.

 ## Other HTTP requests